shuxin-qin/MMGAD/README.md

 # MMGAD
-Official code for "Anomaly Detection on Attributed Networks via Multi-View and Multi-scale Contrastive Learning" .
+Official code for "Anomaly Detection on Attributed Networks via Multi-View and Multi-scale Contrastive Learning".

 Code will come soon!